pedrobaeza/website/website_event_register_free_with_sale/README.rst

 * Don't put any type of ticket, so the event will be considered as free, and the registration screen of *website_event_register_free* module will appear.
+  *Warning:* This doesn't work for now due to a bug in Odoo that doesn't allow to store max seats available.
 * Define ticket types, but let one or some of the tickets with price 0.
 When you go to normal registration screen, the tickets with price will be added to shopping cart, and the priceless tickets will be automatically registered.